What is breast lift surgery?

 Breast lift is performed while you are under general anesthesia.
 During the procedure, your Clareo doctor will place your incisions using either the anchor, lollipop, or circumareolar approach.
 Excess skin, fat, and tissue is removed and the breasts are tightened and repositioned to a higher level on the chest wall.
 If breast implants are also included, they will be placed at this time.

 After your incisions are closed, you will be brought out of sleep.
 Our staff will monitor you closely to ensure your safety.
 Most women only require a mild pain medication such as MOTRIN® after breast lift surgery and can perform most everyday tasks.

 Recovery and results

 You will immediately be able to see the improvements from your breast lift surgery.
-The associated swelling and bruising will dissipate within one to two weeks.
-The scars from the incision sites will gradually thin and fade for about the first year after surgery.
+However, your final results will not be visible for the first few weeks, until swelling and bruising dissipate (usually in about 7 to 14 days).
+The scars from the incision sites will also appear prominent at first and then gradually thin and fade within the first year of surgery.